How to Make Green Bean Puree for Baby

 • Loss of the tongue-thrust reflex (no longer pushing food out automatically)

-• Ability to open mouth when offered a spoon
+• Ability to open the mouth when offered a spoon

 It’s always best to check with your child’s doctor before introducing new foods, especially if your baby was premature or has known medical conditions.

-How to Make Green Bean Puree for Baby (Step-by-Step)
+How to Make Green Bean Puree for Baby at Home

 Making homemade baby food doesn’t have to be complicated.
 With just a few steps, you’ll have a fresh, nutrient-rich puree your baby will love.